Lara's Theme: Composition and recording

 Maurice Jarre was asked by director David Lean to write the score for Doctor Zhivago, including a theme for the character of Lara, played by Julie Christie.
 Initially Lean had desired to use a well-known Russian song but could not locate the rights to it, and delegated responsibility to Jarre.
-Lean informed Jarre he was working under time constraint and that the score needed to be composed and recorded in around ten weeks.
+Lean informed Jarre he was working under time constraint and that the score needed to be composed and recorded in a few weeks.

 Jarre wrote a number of themes for the film, however, Lean was dissatisfied with the theme for Lara.
 Lean suggested to Jarre that, rather than thinking about Zhivago or Russia, he should go to the mountains with his girlfriend and write a love theme for her.
 Lean said the theme should not be specifically about Russia, rather it should be a universal theme.
 Jarre spent the weekend in the mountains above Los Angeles, and by Monday, he found "Lara's Theme" when composing on the piano in an hour.

 In editing Zhivago, Lean and producer Carlo Ponti reduced or outright deleted many of the themes composed by Jarre; Jarre was unhappy because he felt that an over-reliance on "Lara's Theme" would ruin the soundtrack.